donotnoot/samlvpn/readme.md

 and crafting a password containing the SAML payload and some metadata from the previous call.

+### Things to keep in mind

+When running this with the `runCommand` option set to `false`, the credentials will be stored in a temporary directory (usually `/tmp`), in a file called `openvpn-saml`.
+The OpenVPN command instructs OpenVPN to delete this file as soon as the connection is established, but if OpenVPN fails to do this, the credentials might stay there.
+It is for this reason that I recommend using SamlVPN with the `runCommand` option set to `true`.
+When it is set to `true`, the credentials are only stored in memory, and passed to OpenVPN through standard input.

 ### Credit

 This is based on [Alex Samorukov's work](github.com/samm-git/aws-vpn-client).